 Here’s how I categorize the companies –

-Bluehost – They are focused on usability side of running a website.
-In other words, pricing, performance and features matter – but only because they help website owners get started and keep going.
+Bluehost – They are focused on the usability side of running a website.
+In other words, pricing, performance, and features matter – but only because they help website owners get started and keep going.
 They invest in good pricing, approachable design, and good features that appeal to anyone that feels daunted by setting up a website.
 They want a self-hosted site to be achievable.

 The Internet is global, but your audience is often not.
 If your audience (not your business) is located primarily in a single region, it makes sense for your website to “live” there…if you have a reputable host nearby.